 Flights arrive daily to Nyaung U from Yangon, Mandalay, Heho (Inle Lake) and others.
 Book in advance with a local travel agent as most of the airlines don't offer reliable online booking.
-Expect one way tickets in the $100-120 range and flights to be about an hour.
+Expect one way tickets in the $100-120 range (Mandalay cheaper) and flights to be about an hour.
 The most predictable thing about flights here is that they'll be delayed.
 Will save a bunch of time in your travel schedule, particularly if you have a short amount of time in the country.

 Some boat journeys are available from Mandalay and particularly popular with package tourists.
 I've never done one so I can't say one way or another, but it doesn't really appeal to me.
 Check the comments below for more information.

 Your biggest enemy in Bagan will be the sun.
 There are few places for shade in the hot and dry plains, so sunscreen and water are your friends.
 Carry a liter of water with you, as when you're out temple hopping, you may not find any.
 Major temples will have hawkers who are willing to sell you water, although you may pay a small premium over the price in town.
 Don't let your self become dehydrated!

 Beware the sun, and always drink more water

 Mosquitoes aren't much of a problem here, but you should have insect repellent on in the mornings / evenings at least, particularly around your legs / feet.
 Malaria isn't much of a problem, but dengue / Zika might be depending on the season.